 Cramo can, with good reason, be called a pioneer in the industry.
 The company began operating in 1953 when the Louhi insurance company, the Construction Engineers Foundation (Rakennusmestarien Säätiö), the Finnish Construction Engineers Association (Rakennusmestariliitto) and the Association of Construction Employers (Työnantajarakennusmestariyhdistys), as founding shareholders, established Rakentajain Konevuokraamo Oyj in response to the great need for construction machinery due to post-war reconstruction.
-A lot has happened since 1953 and the Cramo Group has today fully owned operations in 12 countries.
 In Russia and Ukraine, Cramo is represented by its 50% owned joint venture company Fortrent.

 History of Rakentajain Konevuokraamo Oyj